Rooftop Fall Protection FAQ Series: Important OSHA Regulations You Should Know

 Fall protection and prevention, for example, requires an entirely different set of tools and systems than heat exhaustion prevention or slick flooring prevention.
 Even within this narrow focus, there are two broad areas—permanent facilities and changing construction zones—containing three separate considerations: visual fall warnings, physical fall prevention, and physical fall protections and interventions.

-If you're new to the world of OSHA roof fall protection or want to make sure your knowledge is up to date before purchasing additional equipment, read through these common questions and the answers that should guide your policies, purchases, and training decisions.
+If you're new to the world of OSHA roof fall protection or want to make sure your knowledge is up to date before purchasing additional equipment, read through these common questions and get the answers that should guide your policies, purchases, and training decisions.

 What You Need to Know About OSHA Rooftop Fall Protection Requirements: 9 FAQs for Flat Roof Systems